- COMPLAINTS HANDLING

 1.3 If it is necessary to take a report of a complaint, then an internal report form will be completed.
 Client complaints will usually involve no risk of loss to the firm or the client, but if there is any chance that the complaint could amount to circumstances that should be reported to the firm’s professional indemnity insurers then the matter will be reported to them.
 This provides safety to the client as well as the firm.

 1.4 Reporting to the indemnity insurers may lead to a delay in correspondence.
-A persons making a complaint may feel that a delay means that the matter is not being addressed or being taken seriously.
+Any persons making a complaint may feel that a delay means that the matter is not being addressed or being taken seriously.
 That is not the case.
 As with every policy of insurance, an insurer will wish to understand the situation before authorising action.
 As a result meaningful communication may stop during that period as the insurer gathers the facts.

 - COMPLAINTS REVIEW